bigcommerce/dev-docs/markdown/stencil-docs/installing-stencil-cli/installing-stencil.md

 ## Download a Stencil Theme

-You should have the [Stencil CLI successfully installed](installing_installing-the-stencil-cli) on your local machine.
+You should have the [Stencil CLI successfully installed](/stencil-docs/installing-stencil-cli/installing-stencil#authorizing_install) on your local machine.

 To begin locally developing and customizing a Stencil theme, you must first download a theme.
 If you plan on developing on top of the Cornerstone theme, you can follow the standard practice of cloning the repository from GitHub.
-If you would like to develop on top of a third party theme, you must follow the instructions provided in [Download a Third-Party Marketplace Theme](#authorizing_download-third-party).
+If you would like to develop on top of a third party theme, you must follow the instructions provided below in 'Download a Third-Party Marketplace Theme.'

 ### Download Cornerstone